How to Block Emails: A Comprehensive Guide

 Now, in case you want to unblock the sender, simply follow the same steps.
 Then, instead of clicking Block, click the Unblock button instead.

-How to block emails on Outlook and Hotmail
+How to block emails in Outlook and Hotmail

-- Type the email address you want to block, then click Block
+- Type or paste the address you want to block and click Save

 How to block emails on iPhone and iPad

-- Open your Settings app > Mail > Threading options.
-Tap Blocked Sender Options
+- Go to Settings > Mail > Blocked

-- Tap on the contact you created for the unwanted email sender
+- Tap the contact you want to block

 How do I permanently block someone from emailing me?